ReidAtcheson/OCCA.jl/README.md

 #Known issues

-The build script does not work for Windows, this is under development.
+*The build script does not work for Windows, this is under development.
+*If you target the CPU with OpenCL and also use shared memory, it will likely crash.
+**This appears to be a problem with OpenCL and not with OCCA.